 Can't Is Powerful

 When we say I can't, the brain has already decided before the words come out of our mouths.
-In most scenarios, and this is where my viewpoint differs from the article, I believe this is fear.
+In most scenarios, my viewpoint differs from the article; I believe this is fear.

-In movement, the brain is the central governor; it is there to keep us safe, ensure we don't get injured.
-In the Movement described above the mind is computing the move and says, 'not safe', or 'I won't'.
+In movement, the brain is the central governor; it keeps us safe and ensures we don't get injured.
+In the Movement described above, the mind is computing the move and says, 'not safe', or 'I won't'.
 The feeling and fear come out of our mouths as 'I can't'.

 The Coaching Trick

-If the results of the screen are a one or a two, then part of the exercise prescription is to provide stimuli that build up the ability to increase reaction time.
+If the screen results are one or two, then part of the exercise prescription is to provide stimuli that build up the ability to increase reaction time.

 My job is to understand your lifestyle and where a lack of reactive core control could leave you prone to injury.
 Similarly, you may already experience damage, or regular pain, due to the ability to control rotary stability.